 It features amongst others Corinne Ellison (office scene on the right) who is a triathlete going from heart surgery to ironman writing a diary blog of her daily training regime.
-The agency is ever inventive Make Studio UK and we are currently in post-production on the film and can’t wait to see it go live.
+The agency is renting a space over at Mack Sennett -and an ever inventive Make Studio UK and we are currently in post-production on the film and can’t wait to see it go live.

 The start of a project varies, but generally will begin with development of a script, be that an existing script, a book, a brief story outline.
 Development may also start with a Director and/or Writer pitching an idea to a Producer.When you work with Los Angeles Social Media Agency, it exposes you to a new audience and boosts your existing project.

 This is the phase where you would narrow down the options of the production.
 It is where all the planning takes place before the camera rolls and sets the overall vision of the project.
 Pre-production also includes working out the shoot location and casting.
 The Producer will now hire a Line Manager or Production Manager to create the schedule and budget for the film.

 During this phase it is key to keep planning ahead of the daily shoot.
 The primary aim is to stick to the budget and schedule, this requires constant vigilance.
 Communication is key between location, set, office, production company, distributors – in short, all parties involved

 4. Principal Photography